-Our lab also processes samples sent into us by other restorers and occupational hygienists.
+Our lab also processes samples sent to us by other restorers, assessors and occupational hygienists and IEP's.

 If we come to your site, you can expect testing to include:

 Our testing is rigorous and follows the ASTM D7391 – 09 and the ASTM D7391 - 20 Standard Test Method for Categorization and Quantification of Airborne Fungal Structures in an Inertial Impaction Sample by Optical Microscopy.
 This is the active standard for air sampling and spore counting.

 Tape lifts are an excellent method for gaining insight into surface contamination and can reveal hidden issues that are hard to detect visually.